• Skip to primary navigation

 If you take that tax-free income and fund some or all of your Roth IRA with it, you’ve essentially turned tax-free income into tax-free growth too.
 You’ve put in money that you paid no taxes on and you’ll be able to withdraw that money tax-free in the future too (of course, to do this, you’ll have to have some taxable income during the year).

 For most homeowners, renting out a property for 14 days is doable.
 That’s just 2 or 3 days per month – which anyone can do using Airbnb.
-How much you can earn in that 14 days will really depend on how you choose to rent out your property.
+How much you can earn in those 14 days will depend on how you choose to rent out your property.

 If you’re like me, you probably have an empty guest room in your house, which means at minimum, you’ve got the ability to earn at least some tax-free rental income without having to really do anything beyond opening up a room in your house.